andrewheiss/Dissertation/Writing/5_program_capture/program_capture.md

 TODO: In this chapter, I continue to draw on survey responses and case studies of the International Republican Institute (IRI) and Index on Censorship to …

+Then, in case studies of Index on Censorship and the International Republican Institute (IRI), I explore how these two INGOs have protected their missions against government attempts to capture their resources and management.
+The case studies also reveal a third type of INGO capture—public relations asdflqw

 # Nonprofit mission evolution and the importance of agency

 Before looking at how governments work to capture INGO programs and how organizations respond and react to these attempts, a brief discussion of nonprofit mission evolution is helpful.
 Nonprofit missions can and should evolve in response to changes in the institutional environment, including revisions to government regulations, shifting donor preferences, and developments in stakeholder needs.
 Successful nonprofit strategy is "contingent on appropriate interpretation of environmental conditions and formulating an organizational response to address those conditions" [@Brown:2010, 207; @Mintzberg:1979; @Moore:2000].
 To be effective, strategic evolution must take external trends and political developments into account [@Bryson:2010; @PoisterStreib:1999].
 Importantly, changes in strategy should be purposeful and aligned with organizational values [@Scheimann:2009].
 Survey respondents describe a variety of reasons for strategically shifting and refining their core missions over time.
 Organizations report that they "respond to issues in society,"[^6] "change [their] programming based on the needs and suggestions of the villagers"[^7] and "flex [their] priorities and reorganize in accordance with the immediate needs at the time they had arisen,"[^8] strategically changing their core missions to better align with the social environment and needs of their stakeholders.